Ssaif-9/Spring_Movies_App/README.md

 ### Swagger Documentation
-   Also can Access the application through Swagger for more Backend RESTApi Navigate to `http://localhost:8080/swagger-ui/index.html#/` to show more backend Exclusive features.
+   Also can Access the application through Swagger for more Backend RESTApi Navigate to `http://localhost:8080/swagger-ui/index.html#/` to show more backend Exclusive APIs.

 #### for Angular (Frontend)
  Install and Start: